 These are lost prospects – unless you use Remarketing (also known as Retargeting).
 With Remarketing, you can continue to send advertising to those people after they leave your website.

 Websites are a key informational source for every non-profit.
 Visitors come to the website to learn more about an organization’s cause.
 The website should be focused on telling the organization’s story and persuading visitors to join the cause.

-Aside from providing information, the website should also be designed to identify supporters and provide a simple process for donating.
+Aside from providing information, the website should also be focused on converting visitors into supporters, volunteers or donors. and provide a simple process for donating.

 Although print advertising is considered a bit “old-school” and somewhat limited, it can still play a role in a non-profit’s marketing effort.

 It’s not a priority but don’t dismiss it out of hand.